Aliases for CDKN1A Gene

 GeneCards Summary for CDKN1A Gene

 CDKN1A (Cyclin-Dependent Kinase Inhibitor 1A) is a Protein Coding gene.
-Diseases associated with CDKN1A include hypervitaminosis a and cervical cancer, somatic.
+Diseases associated with CDKN1A include tongue cancer and papilloma.
 Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include ubiquitin protein ligase binding and cyclin binding.
 An important paralog of this gene is CDKN1B.

 UniProtKB/Swiss-Prot for CDKN1A Gene

 May be the important intermediate by which p53/TP53 mediates its role as an inhibitor of cellular proliferation in response to DNA damage.
 Binds to and inhibits cyclin-dependent kinase activity, preventing phosphorylation of critical cyclin-dependent kinase substrates and blocking cell cycle progression.
 Functions in the nuclear localization and assembly of cyclin D-CDK4 complex and promotes its kinase activity towards RB1.
 At higher stoichiometric ratios, inhibits the kinase activity of the cyclin D-CDK4 complex.